Q: What do you mean when you say you’re dedicated to “open communication”?

-Q: I’ve just been arrested by the police.
+Q: I’ve just been thrown in jail by the police.
 What should I do?

 A: I’m surprised they let you surf the internet in custody.
-If you want some info before the police come a’calling, check out my blog post.
+If you want some info before the police come a’calling, check out my blog post here.

 Q: What kinds of cases do you work with?